gdha/pi-stories/docs/pi-stories12.md

 Pushing graphite:v1.2 to GitHub Docker Container registry
 ```

+In fact, you do not need to build it yourself as GitHub Actions of [Package pi4-grahite](https://github.com/gdha/pi4-graphite/pkgs/container/pi4-graphite) will do this for us.

 To start the graphite pod on our kubernetes cluster do the following:

 ```bash